Chapter 5101:9-22 ODJFS Practices - Release of Information and Investigations

 (2) "Acquisition of a new computer system" means the purchase of a "computer system," as defined in this rule, that is not a computer system currently in place nor one for which the acquisition process has been initiated as of the effective date of this rule.

-(4) "Confidential personal information" (CPI) has the meaning as defined by division (A)(1) of section 1347.15 of the Revised Code.
+(4) "Confidential personal information" (CPI) has the same meaning that it does in division (A)(1) of section 1347.15 of the Revised Code.
 The appendix to this rule identifies, in accordance with division (B)(3) of section 1347.15 of the Revised Code, the federal statutes and regulations and state statutes and administrative rules that make personal information maintained by the agency confidential.

 (5) "Employee of the state agency" means each employee of a state agency regardless of whether he or she holds an elected or appointed office or position within the state agency.
 "Employee of the state agency" is limited to the specific employing state agency.